howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 Notice that in the first part of the method, you're checking whether the current user already voted for that link.
-If that's the case, you return early from the method and not actually execute the mutation.
+If that's the case, you return early from the method and don't actually execute the mutation.

 You can now go and test the implementation!
 Run `yarn start` and click the upvote button on a link.
 You're not getting any UI feedback yet, but after refreshing the page you'll see the added votes.